Skip to content

 Journeyman Plumber License

-Journeyman Plumbers can install, repair, change, service, and renovate plumbing with the supervision of a Master Plumber.
+Journeyman Plumbers can install, repair, change, service, and renovate plumbing with the supervision of a Responsible Master Plumber.
 They can supervise apprentices on any job site and supervise Tradesman Plumbers on job sites other than 1- or 2-family units.

 Master Plumber License